African humid period: Non-human

-In the Sahara, animal and plant populations were fragmented and restricted to certain favoured areas such as moist areas of mountain ranges; this happened for example to fish and crocodiles which only persist in isolated water bodies.
+In the Sahara, animal and plant populations were fragmented and restricted to certain favoured areas, such as the moist areas of mountain ranges; this happened, for example, to fish and crocodiles, which persist only in isolated water bodies.
 Mediterranean plants such as cypresses too persist only in mountains, along with some reptiles that may have also been stranded in mountains by the drying.
 The whip spider Musicodamon atlanteus is probably also a relic of past wetter conditions.
 The development of human-specific populations of the malaria-transmitting mosquito Aedes aegypti coincides with the end of the AHP.
 The buffalo species Syncerus antiquus probably went extinct from the increased competition of pastoralists triggered by the climate drying.
-Goat populations in Ethiopia shrunk during the droughts that followed the end of the AHP lion and possibly barley habitat declined across Africa.
-The drying of the African Great Lakes region split gorilla populations into western and eastern populations, and a similar population split between the insect species Chalinus albitibialis and Chalinus timnaensis in Northern Africa and the Middle East may have also been caused by the expansion of deserts there.
+Goat populations in Ethiopia shrunk during the droughts that followed the end of the AHP, and lion and possibly barley habitat declined across Africa.
+The drying of the African Great Lakes region split gorilla populations into western and eastern populations, and a similar population split between the parasitic wood wasp species Chalinus albitibialis and Chalinus timnaensis in Northern Africa and the Middle East may have also been caused by the expansion of deserts there.
 Some aquatic species disappeared from the Sahara.
-Giraffes, widespread in the Sahara during the AHP, may have been forced to migrate into the Sahel; this together with the separating effect of Lake Megachad may have influenced the development of giraffe subspecies.
-Climate change together with human impacts may have led to the extinction of a number of large mammals in Egypt, such as the hartebeest in the Sahara.
+Giraffes, widespread in the Sahara during the AHP, may have been forced to migrate into the Sahel; this, together with the separating effect of Lake Megachad, may have influenced the development of giraffe subspecies.
+Climate change together with human impacts may have led to the extinction of many large mammals in Egypt, such as the hartebeest in the Sahara.
 In the Ruwenzori Mountains, vegetation changes may have been enhanced by climatic cooling.
 In northern Madagascar, wildlife declined after the end of the AHP even before the arrival of humans.
 On the other hand, the decline of tree cover may have grown the niche available to domestic animals, and modern Afromontane vegetation and some drought-tolerant plant species may have expanded their range.

 The Dahomey Gap (Note: The Dahomey Gap is a region without forests in southern Benin, Ghana and Togo that forms a gap in the Guineo-Congolian forest belt.) formed 4,500–3,200 years before present, correlative to the end of the AHP.
 The harbour porpoise declined in the Mediterranean due to a switch to oligotrophic conditions as discharge from African rivers decreased.
 Desert varnish formed on exposed rocks in the Sahara and at Lake Turkana in East Africa.
+Tectonic faulting and mass wasting eroded shorelines left by the AHP.